globalrestorationproject/globalrestorationproject.github.io/personnel.md

 #### David Halliwell
 <img src="/assets/img/David-pic.png" width="200" height="175"/>

-David Halliwell graduated from the University of Kansas School of Law in May 2022 with a J.D. and certificates in environment, energy, and natural resources law and international trade & finance.
+David Halliwell graduated from the University of Kansas School of Law in May 2022 with a J.D. degree and certificates in environment, energy, and natural resources law and international trade & finance.
 Prior to law school, he graduated from the University of Kansas with degrees in history and political science.
 While at KU Law, he was the president of the International Law Society, an Article Editor for the Kansas Journal of Law and Public Policy, and on the Jessup Moot Court team.
-After graduation, he will work as an Associate Attorney at Barber Emerson in Lawrence, Kansas.
+He currently works as an Associate Attorney at Barber Emerson in Lawrence, Kansas.
 In his free time, David plays violin in a string quartet and aquascapes aquariums.